CDdohyun/ai4ml/README.md

 # AI for Machine Learning

-Main goal
+## Main goal
-- Summarization of this course
+- Summarization of content for this machine learning course
-- Save my codes (practice, study, etc.)
+- Saving my codes (in practicing, studying, etc.)